-Desperate refugees and asylum seekers, whose claims are not being processed, who cannot find stable and longterm work and therefore are unable to sustain themselves or their families, cannot be blamed for resorting to quick fixes in the form of bribes for documentation.
-The money spent on bribes is often borrowed with exploitative loan conditions or taken from savings from informal work or money brought into the country, leaving people without any other means of supporting themselves or placing them in a cycle of vicious debt.
+Desperate refugees and asylum seekers, whose claims are not being processed, who cannot find stable and long-term work and therefore are unable to sustain themselves or their families, cannot be blamed for resorting to quick fixes in the form of bribes for documentation.
+The money spent on bribes is often borrowed with exploitative loan conditions or taken from savings

-The breakdown in the application and adjudication system and the rampant corruption which has replaced a free, fair and efficient system has resulted in the nonprocessing of any claims, both legitimate and illegitimate.
+The breakdown in the application and adjudication system and the rampant corruption which has replaced a free, fair and efficient system has resulted in the non-processing of any claims, both legitimate and illegitimate.